 Kenya in June

-- June is one of the wettest months on the coast and not good for beach holidays or underwater activities.
+- June is one of the wettest months on the coast and not suitable for beach holidays or underwater activities.

-- Game viewing in most safari destinations is good in June.
+- Game viewing in most safari destinations in Kenya is good in June.

 - First held in 2008, the annual Lake Turkana Festival, a colourful showcase for 14 traditionalist ethnic communities associated with the northern deserts, takes place in the small town of Loiyangalani, usually in June.